JohnColanduoni/letsencrypt-aws/README.md

 ## How it works

-`letsencrypt-aws` takes a list of ELBs, and which hosts you want them to be able to serve.
+`letsencrypt-aws` takes a list of ELBs and/or Elastic Beanstalk environments, and which hosts you want them to be able to serve.
 It runs in a loop and every day does the following:

-It gets the certificate for that ELB.
+It gets the certificate for that ELB/Elastic Beanstalk.
 If the certificate is going to expire soon (in less than 45 days), it generates a new private key and CSR and sends a request to Let's Encrypt.
 It takes the DNS challenge and creates a record in Route53 for that challenge.
 This completes the Let's Encrypt challenge and we receive a certificate.
-It uploads the new certificate and private key to IAM and updates your ELB to use the certificate.
+It uploads the new certificate and private key to IAM and updates your ELB/Elastic Beanstalk to use the certificate.

 In theory all you need to do is make sure this is running somewhere, and your ELBs' certificates will be kept minty fresh.